Recent Grants

 Deadline Details

-Letters of Intent were to be submitted by April 4, 2025.
-Applications were to be submitted by April 11, 2025.
+Letters of Intent are to be submitted by April 10, 2026.
+Applications are to be submitted by April 17, 2026.
 Similar deadlines are anticipated, annually.

 Award Details

-Funding for this program is expected to be $6,000,000 for FY2025 Round 2, and is contingent upon the availability of funds.
+Funding for this program is expected to be up to $6 million for FY2026 Round 2 and is contingent upon the availability of funds.
 The anticipated length of the contract period is 18 months unless otherwise extended or reduced at the discretion of the NJDOL.
-The contract period is expected to be June 15, 2025 to December 14, 2026.
+The contract period is expected to be June 1, 2026 to November 30, 2027.
 NJDOL seeks to fund multiple programs throughout the program year.
+Competitive proposals will have a maximum cost per head of $12,000 (divide total number served by the requested grant amount).
+Program budgets submitted as part of the proposal are not final until contract execution.
+NJDOL reserves the right to negotiate the costs of all training programs upon award selection.
+The payment structure for all contracts will be cost reimbursement.
+All participants as well as employer partners must be New Jersey residents or have a New Jersey presence.

 Related Webcasts Use the links below to view the recorded playback of these webcasts